 6. Add the leaves and pulse to get a coarse texture.

 7. Traditionally pachadi is made coarse.
 You can temper with curry leaves, chana dal and urad dal if desired.
 Adjust salt and spice now.
-If spice not enough, fry more red chilies, blend and then mix with the chutney.
+If it is not spicy enough, fry more red chilies & blend.
+Then mix with gongura pickle.

 Method 2 – gongura chutney

 This chutney is prepared in many ways, but this is how my mom prepares.
 Many like to temper the chutney with shrimps / prawns (crispy deep fried or tawa fried).
 Since my mom tempers it with Vadiyalu and majjiga mirapakayalu.
 You can even use white sesame seeds.
 If you haven’t tried with this kind of a tempering, do try it.